The reverse mathematics of the pigeonhole hierarchy: Core forcing

 The forcing question is defined by induction over the syntactical definition of a formula.
 It is therefore sensitive to the presentation of a property.
 In particular, logically equivalent formulas might yield a different answer through the forcing question.

-Every notion of forcing induces a forcing relation by letting~$c$ force~$\varphi(G)$ iff $\varphi(G_\F)$ for every sufficiently generic filter~$\F$ containing~$c$.
+Every notion of forcing induces a forcing relation by letting~$c$ force~$\varphi(G)$ if and only if $\varphi(G_\F)$ for every sufficiently generic filter~$\F$ containing~$c$.
 However, in many situations, it is more convenient to work with a custom syntactical forcing relation.

 \begin{definition}[{Forcing relation, \cite[Definition 3.5]{monin2021weakness}}] Let $c = (\sigma,X_n)$ be a $\PP_n^A$-condition, we define the forcing relation $\Vdash$ for $\Sigma_k^0$ and $\Pi_k^0$ formulas for every $0 < k \leq n+1$ as follows: For $\phi(G,x)$ a $\Pi_0^0$ formula: \begin{itemize} \item $c \Vdash (\exists x)\phi(G,x)$ if $\phi(\sigma,a)$ for some $a \in \NN$; \item $c \Vdash (\forall x)\neg\phi(G,x)$ if $(\forall \rho \subseteq X_n)(\forall x \in \NN) \neg\phi(\sigma \cup \rho,x)$. \end{itemize} For $0 < k \leq n$ and $\phi(G,x)$ a $\Pi_{k}^0$ formula: \begin{itemize} \item $c \Vdash (\exists x)\phi_e(G,x)$ if $c \Vdash \phi(G,a)$ for some~$a \in \NN$; \item $c \Vdash (\forall x)\neg\phi(G,x)$ if $(\forall \rho \subseteq X_n)(\forall x \in \NN) \sigma \cup \rho \qvdash \neg \phi(G,x)$. \end{itemize} \end{definition}